wilferraciolli/fullCycle-liveTrackingRoutes/backend/nestjs-api/README.md

 very useful to check the content of what the container has, simply type `ls` on the container bash session and it will display its content or manually starting the app eg `npm run start:dev`

+### Running the second app - Kafka consumer
+Within this microservice, there is another app which is used to just handle kafka messages.
+It is a new App which can be run by running the script within the src/cmd/kafka.cmd.ts folder then to run it type in `npm run start:dev -- --entryFile=cmd/kafka.cmd`

 ![5-conatiner-bash.png](../images/5-conatiner-bash.png)

 ## Nest JS CLI commands